Final Fantasy: The Spirits Within: Legacy and related media

 The merger between Square and Enix, which had been under consideration since at least 2000 according to Yasuhiro Fukushima, Enix chairman at the time, was delayed because of the failure of the film and Enix's hesitation at merging with a company that had just lost a substantial amount of money.
-Square Pictures announced in late January 2002 that they were closing down, largely due to the commercial failure of The Spirits Within.
+Square Pictures was closed in late January 2002, largely due to the commercial failure of The Spirits Within.

 The film's CGI effects have been compared favourably with those in later films, such as Avatar (2009).
 In 2011, BioWare art director Derek Watts cited The Spirits Within as a major influence on the successful Mass Effect series of action role-playing games.
-In the first episode of the Square Enix-published 2015 video game Life Is Strange, when the lead character interacts with a TV, she mentions the idea of watching the film, and says "I don't care what anybody says, that's one of the best sci-fi films ever made."
+In the first episode of the Square Enix-published 2015 video game Life Is Strange, when the lead character interacts with a TV, she mentions the idea of watching the film, and says "I don't care what anybody says, that's one of the best sci-fi films ever made".

 Although the film was loosely based on a video game series, there were never any plans for a game adaptation of the film itself.
 Sakaguchi indicated the reason for this was the lack of powerful gaming hardware at the time, feeling the graphics in any game adaptation would be far too much of a step down from the graphics in the film itself.
 A novelization was written by Dean Wesley Smith and published by Pocket Books in June 2001.
 The Making of Final Fantasy: The Spirits Within, a companion book, was published by BradyGames in August 2001.
 Edited by Steven L. Kent, the 240-page color book contains a foreword by director Sakaguchi and extensive information on all aspects of the film's creation, including concept art, storyboards, sets and props, layout, motion capture and animation, as well as a draft of the full script.